Gilan sex scandals

-The Gilan sex scandals are a series of sex videos leaked in July 2023 that depict the involvement of some ultra-conservative officials in Gilan province, Iran in homosexual activities, which are considered a crime by the state, those who were involved in the scandals were a part of the Ministry of Culture and Islamic Guidance, which is responsible for enforcing the Islamic republic's prescribed lifestyle to the nation.
-The leaked videos expose the double standards of the officials involved.
+The Gilan sex scandals are a series of sex videos leaked in July 2023 that depict the involvement of some ultra-conservative officials in Gilan province, Iran, in homosexual activities, which are considered a crime by the state.
+Those who were involved in the scandals were a part of the Ministry of Culture and Islamic Guidance, which is responsible for enforcing the Islamic republic's prescribed lifestyle to the nation.
+The leaked videos exposed the double standards of the officials involved.
 The whistleblower revealed the details on a Telegram channel named "Radio Gilan."
 Homosexuality is illegal in Iran, and punishable by imprisonment, abuse, fines, or execution.

 The main controversy in the public opinion revolved around the "hypocrisy" of officials.

 Following the emergence of the sex tape on social media, Iranian officials maintained an initial silence.
-However, the Cultural and Islamic Guidance Department of Gilan ultimately released a statement on July 22, 2023 acknowledging the "alleged lapse of judgment by the director of Islamic guidance in Gilan."
+However, the Cultural and Islamic Guidance Department of Gilan ultimately released a statement on July 22, 2023, acknowledging the "alleged lapse of judgment by the director of Islamic guidance in Gilan."
 The statement communicated that the matter had been "submitted for meticulous evaluation by the judicial authorities" and cautioned against exploiting the video to "undermine the esteemed cultural stance of the Islamic Revolution."

 Involved people

 Reza Seghati

-Reza Seghati is the director general of the office of the Ministry of Culture in Gilan province, situated in northern Iran, preceding this role, he served in various capacities within the General Administration of the department, including overseeing the Khatam-ul-Anbiya artistic complex situated in Rasht.
+Reza Seghati is the director general of the office of the Ministry of Culture in Gilan province, situated in northern Iran.
+Preceding this role, he served in various capacities within the General Administration of the department, including overseeing the Khatam-ul-Anbiya artistic complex situated in Rasht.
 In 2012, he was instrumental in establishing the religious center of Hosseinieh Honar in Rasht, concurrently joining the board of another religious institution, the Gilan Cultural Front, in 2014.
 The main patron of Hosseinieh Honar, as identified by Ensaf News, is Vahid Jalili.
-On July 19 a leaked video shows Seghati engaging in same sex intercourse with a young man.
+A video leaked on July 19, 2023, showed Seghati engaging in same-sex intercourse with a young man.
 This video surfaced on a Telegram channel titled "Gilan News".
 Seghati appeared to be unaware of the presence of a camera in the room.
 Notably, the Ministry of Culture offices in various provinces are responsible for issuing permits for cultural and artistic productions.
 In practice, these offices play a role in censoring and ensuring conformity with Islamic values and Sharia law.
 Seghati is recognized for his staunchly conservative stance, prominently advocating for enhanced restrictions on women's social liberties.
 This includes the imposition of stricter regulations concerning mandatory headscarves.
 One of his notable initiatives involved spearheading the "Neighbourhood Hijab and Virtue Chastity" campaign in Gilan province, aimed at enforcing headscarf laws.

 Seghati was dismissed from his position following the release of the leaked video.

 In September 2025, Seghati was found guilty of engaging in homosexual acts and sentenced to 100 lashes and a one-year prison term, having avoided the death penalty.